icoxfog417/karura/README.md

 ## Installation

-**for kintone**
+In the [karura-kintone](https://github.com/icoxfog417/karura/tree/master/karura-kintone), there are file for client and master.

-* karura plugin
+* `karura-client-plugin.zip`: plugin for karura client app
-* karura master app
+* `karura-master-app.zip`: karura master app

-* karura server
+That's all you need.

+Optional

- * if you want to host your own karura, you can deploy it by below heroku button.
+You can create your own karura server.
+If you want to do it, you can deploy your own karura by Heroku Button.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)